benpjenkins/react-typescript-boilerplate/README.md

-# ReactJS + TypeScript boilerplate
+# RB

+Expands the original repository with TypeScript support.